 Keeping food in the freezer

 Freezing is a great way of storing food, keeping leftovers and cutting down waste.
-In theory, frozen food could be stored safely forever, but in truth food can change texture after a while and could become unpleasant to eat.
-Best to check food labels and your freezer guide just in case.
 For safety, it's ok to freeze most raw or cooked foods providing you do the following things:

 Under the microscope – Freezing

 Freezing food means that it is kept at very low temperatures (approx. -18 to -20°C) and has the effect of pausing bacteria.
 The low temperatures cause a delay in chemical reactions in food, which results in slowing down or causing bacteria to become dormant.
 The bacteria are still alive but they stop growing or producing toxins so in effect pausing reactions.